-Ricardo de la Fuente (llanura, Argentina) was an Argentinian writer, poet, and professor who migrated to Ecuador in 1976, and lived in Manta since 1985.
-He attended the University of La Plata where he studied journalism and humanities.
-He then worked in radio and newspapers until 1976, when Argentina’s military dictatorship imprisoned him without charging him with any crime.
-Once freed, he moved to Ecuador, where he started a family and became a journalist.
-He wrote for the Ecuadorian newspapers, Diario Manabita and El Sol.
-In 1997 he won the the “Jorge Mantilla Ortega” national journalism competition’s “la Pluma de Oro” award.
-He wrote about a dozen nonfiction books, and a novel titled, “Tagua.
+Ricardo de la Fuente (Llanura, Argentina) was an Argentinian writer, journalist and professor who immigrated to Ecuador in 1976 and lived in the coastal city of Manta since 1985.
+He pursued humanities and journalism studies at the University of La Plata.
+Later, he worked for radio stations and publications up until 1976, when the military dictatorship in Argentina imprisoned him without actually ever bringing any charges against him.
+He relocated to Ecuador after being set free, where he established a family and worked as a journalist.
+He contributed to the Diario Manabita and El Sol newspapers in Ecuador.
+He received the “la Pluma de Oro” medal from the “Jorge Mantilla Ortega” national journalism competition in 1997.
+He wrote about a dozen nonfiction books and a novel entitled “Tagua.
 Una Historia de Ultramar.”
-He taught at The Faculty of Communication Sciences at the University of Manta.
+He taught at the Faculty of Communication Sciences at the University of Manta.

 Death